Democrats do not plan to consider DACA in U.S. border fund talks: Hoyer

 Instead, Democrats appear to be maneuvering to keep the negotiations focused on two things: finding a way to fund an array of federal agencies through Sept.
 30, the end of this fiscal year, and bargaining over how much money will be dedicated to border security for the rest of the fiscal year and how that money will be spent.

-Reporting by Amanda Becker and Richard Cowan; editing by Jonathan Oatis
+Reporting by Amanda Becker and Richard Cowan; editing by Jonathan Oatis and Chizu Nomiyama